 Undoing System Changes After Installing A Program

-Returnil System Safe Free is a program for Windows that basically lets your machine revert back to its original system status after a reboot.
+Returnil System Safe Free [Broken URL Removed] is a program for Windows that basically lets your machine revert back to its original system status after a reboot.
 Download it here.
 What Returnil does is it clones your operating system, creating a virtual environment, which will be loaded in lieu of your original OS when you restart your system after installing Returnil.
 This will allow you to run or install even the most obscure programs without getting your computer infected since it will undo everything and return to its original state on the next system restart.
 Though it uninstalls any program you might have installed in your virtual environment, you can still save documents and files to a flash drive so you’ll have those even after a restart.
 Returnil might be one of the easiest ways on this list to roll back the system after you’ve tested out potentially unsafe applications, as all you need to do is restart the system, but a drawback is that you cannot install programs that require you to reboot after installation, which will promptly revert back to the original, unadulterated state.

 Forget Installing – Just Run Windows Applications From Your Browser